Paying for residential care

 How much you pay depends on how much money you have:

-• If you have more than £23,250 in savings and assets (capital) then you will pay for the full cost of your care.
+• If you have more than £23,250 in savings and assets then you will pay the full cost of your care.

-• If you have less than £23,250 in savings and assets (capital) then we will carry out a financial assessment.
+• If you have less than £23,250 in savings and assets, we will do a financial assessment.
 This will tell us how much you can afford to pay.

 If you own your home

-If you are moving to a care home permanently, we will include the value of your property when we assess how much you will need to pay.
+If you are moving to a care home to live there, we will include the value of your home when we assess how much you will need to pay.
 We may offer you a loan to pay for care home costs.

-The value of your main or only home is not included if:
+We do not include the value of your main home if:

 • you are receiving short-term or respite care